jrmhx/mqtt/README.md

   - `Pdelays` = `0,1,2,4`
   - `Pqoss` = `0,1,2`
   - `PinstanceCounts` = `1,2,3,4,5`
-- To ensure the analysis experiment runs successfully, you must use the same set of `Ptime` and `Pbroker` for both `Analyser` and `Publisher`.
+- To ensure the analysis experiment runs successfully, you must use the same set of `Pbroker` for both `Analyser` and `Publisher`.
 - The default `Ptime` is `60` seconds, which is relatively long.
 If you want to verify the correctness of the programs, feel free to set it small (like `1` second).

 ### Examples